Ob/Gyn Fellowship Program

 With programs in all the subspecialties of obstetrics and gynecology, UT Southwestern’s Department of Obstetrics and Gynecology trains fellows to be future academic leaders.
 We offer American Board of Obstetrics and Gynecology (ABOG)-approved fellowships in Gynecologic Oncology, Maternal-Fetal Medicine, and Reproductive Endocrinology and Infertility; as well as an ACGME-accredited fellowship in Female Pelvic Medicine and Reconstructive Surgery.
 Our fellows receive extensive training in patient care, as well as basic and clinical research, and also have the opportunity to teach residents and medical students.

-General Information for all ABOG Fellows
+General Information for ABOG Fellows

-All fellows are required to take two graduate level courses, including a biostatistics course.
+All fellows are required to take two graduate-level courses, including a biostatistics course.
 More information on specific course information can be obtained from each subspecialty division.